ParaToolsInc/salt/README.md

 Including the `--recursive` flag will ensure you have the patches that are applied to the `llvm`/`clang` installed CMake files available to you.
 This is not a requirement if using the [salt-dev] container image.
+The patches prevent SALT's configuration with CMake from failing when incomplete/minimal installations of LLVM and Clang are present.
+A minimal subset of components must be installed.
+If SALT is failing to be configured in the next step, and you have write access to the LLVM and/or Clang installation, applying the patches from https://github.com/ParaToolsInc/salt-llvm-patches may fix the problem.

 ### 2. Fire up the salt-dev docker image (optional)